trueheart78/trueheart78.com/resume.md

 ![Taylor Swift - Award Dance][taylor-award-dance]

 <!-- TODO: Try to limit this to 10 or less.
 You can always find discarded entries in the git history. -->

+### :gem: Gem Lookup

+Simple and effective gem intended to be used as a command line tool.
+It looks up gem details using [RubyGems.org's public API][ruby-gems-api] and displays the results in an emoji-filled fashion.
+Makes concurrent requests and obeys the rate limit via it's batching feature.

+* RubyGems: [Gem Lookup][gem-lookup-ruby-gems]
+* Source: [GitHub][gem-lookup-source]

+### :golf: Caring for Karen Sue

+A charity-focused site that holds annual golf-based events, built with Ruby on Rails, and using PayPal for payment processing.

+* Site: [caringforkarensue.com][caringforkarensue]
+* Source: [GitHub][caringforkarensue-source]

 ### :globe_with_meridians: I :sparkling_heart: Ruby